nblakkanesser/MADS_Capstone/README.md

 #### Environment Notebook Setup Procedure

 The notebooks in this repo use a custom environment function to set user specific values such as secrets, API keys, and folder paths.
 Users can add a env.py to the environment folder using the following structure to initialize their environment values.
+This notebook must be completed prior to running the code.

 ```python
 def env():